-Except LX and LX-P If your vehicle's battery is disconnected or goes dead, the audio system may disable itself.
+If your vehicle's battery is disconnected or goes dead, the audio system may disable itself.
 The next time you turn on the radio, you will see "ENTER CODE" in the frequency display.
 Use the preset buttons to enter the code (see page 213).

-On vehicles with navigation system The navigation system will also disable itself.
-The next time you turn on the ignition switch, the system will require you to enter a PIN before it can be used.
-Refer to the navigation system manual.
+On models with navigation system

+The navigation system will also

+disable itself.
+The next time you turn

+on the ignition switch, the system

+will require you to enter a PIN

+before it can be used.
+Refer to the

+navigation system manual.